 Pests Causing Yellow Hosta Leaves

 Foliar nematodes are microscopic worms that live inside the leaves.
-Symptoms, which are usually first noticed in June, begin as a yellow discoloration that later turn into brown streaks between the leaf veins.
+Symptoms, which are usually first noticed in early summer, begin as a yellow discoloration that later turn into brown streaks between the leaf veins.
 Keep an eye on the plant and remove affected leaves immediately to prevent the pests from spreading.